 -

-Milk thistle, burdock root, and dandelion are known to assist with toxin removal
+Milk thistle, burdock root, and dandelion are known to support the removal of toxins.

 -

-Green tea is packed with antioxidants that support overall detoxification
+Green tea is rich in antioxidants that promote overall detoxification.

 -

-Always consult a healthcare provider before using herbal supplements regularly.
+Always consult a healthcare provider before using herbal supplements on a regular basis.

 5. Boost Vitamin C Intake